On Gorsuch, it's evangelicals vs. atheists

 Even fierce Trump critics praised his Supreme Court pick.

-"There's no question that, for evangelical Christians, the Supreme Court nomination and all the issues that flow from the Supreme Court, was the most important reason to support Trump," said Peter Wehner, a senior fellow at the Ethics and Public Policy Center and an evangelical who vociferously opposed Trump.
+"There's no question that, for evangelical Christians, the Supreme Court nomination and all the issues that flow from the Supreme Court, were the most important reasons to support Trump," said Peter Wehner, a senior fellow at the Ethics and Public Policy Center and an evangelical who vociferously opposed Trump.
 "And Gorsuch is an outstanding pick."

 Gorsuch's religious record